 When parents or other family members use drugs, the children can get hurt.

-If someone at home is dealing drugs or doing other crimes, it's also dangerous for the kids, and the adults could end up in prison.
+- If someone at home is dealing drugs or doing other crimes, it's also dangerous for the kids.